Ashutosh Tewari: Research

 Tewari's research interests revolve around the diagnosis and treatment of patients with urological cancers, with a focus on prostate cancer.
 His research ranges from the study of patient outcomes, robotic techniques, molecular markers for cancer aggressiveness, racial disparity in cancer biology, quality of life studies, strategies to improve nerve sparing and sexual function recovery, and anatomic studies to facilitate continence preservation to the development of next generation robotic techniques.
 He has received several federal and non-federal research funding grants for his research on prostate cancer, totaling several million dollars in grant capital.
 He is one of the few urologists in the world to receive an NIH R01 Grant.
 Additionally, he is among the first surgeons to use real time tissue imaging during surgery to minimize nerve damage in the patient and was the first surgeon in the world to use the catheter-less Prostate Surgery.
 The catheter-less surgery minimizes postoperative pain after prostatectomy.

 Professional activities

 Tewari serves as a reviewer for a number of prestigious professional journals, including the Journal of Urology, British Journal of Urology, Contemporary Urology, Medscape, Post Graduate Medicine, and Oncology Operational.
 He is the associate editor for BJU International.
 Tewari has served as a visiting professor and lecturer at dozens of venues both in the United States and abroad.
 Recently, Tewari spoke at the Annual International Prostate & Robotics Symposium in the United Arab Emirates and the Ohio State World Symposium of Robotic Surgery.
 He is also previously been on faculty of the International Robotic Urology Symposium.

-Society memberships

-In addition to directing serving as chairman of urology at the Icahn School of Medicine at Mount Sinai, Tewari is a member of several professional societies, including: American Association of Physicians of Indian Origin, American Urological Association, NYS Medical Advisory Board, International Society of Quality of Life Research, Society of Laparoendoscopic Surgeons, Society of Minimally Invasive Therapy, Society of Urologic Oncology (SUO), Indian Association of Urological Surgeons and Michigan Prostate Cancer Consortium.